-Presently the cross-border e-commerce suppliers from China gather on three website platform namely eBay, Amazon and Aliexpress.
+Presently the cross-border e-commerce suppliers from China gather on three website platforms namely eBay, Amazon, and Aliexpress.
 Besides these, a few new website platforms like the Wish are also gaining popularity among Chinese suppliers.
 Besides these websites, many cross-border e-commerce companies also have their own B2C websites for carrying out B2C cross border business e.g. lightinthebox.com (NYSE：LITB) and DealExtreme.Com.
-For regions where language is a barrier and people speak single language such as Spanish, Portuguese, Russian, Arabic, the Chinese trading companies have developed online shopping websites that specialize in that particular language.
+For regions where language is a barrier and people speak a single language such as Spanish, Portuguese, Russian, Arabic, the Chinese trading companies have developed online shopping websites that specialize in that particular language.

 In the year 2014, Amazon opened the “global shop” project to Chinese sellers who wished to do online business.
 The criteria for selecting these sellers depend upon their website brand and logistics network.
 This will surely help consumers all over the world, to purchase products directly from China easily and deliver them safely to their desired destination.